ChristopherDavisUCI/UCI-Math-10-S22/_sources/sched.md

 ## Class 1

 Introduction to the class, to Python, and to Deepnote.
 Reading data from a csv file.
-Introduction to pandas, especially pandas Series and pandas DataFrames.
-Introduction to indexing and slicing in pandas.
-Performing basic *Exploratory Data Analysis* (EDA) on a dataset using Python (and pandas in particular).
+Introduction to pandas, especially pandas DataFrames.
+Introduction to indexing in pandas using `loc` and `iloc`.

 ## Class 2

+Introduction to lists, for loops, list comprehension, and f-strings.
 Making a for-loop more *Pythonic*.

+## Leftovers from Classes 1 and 2

+Performing basic *Exploratory Data Analysis* (EDA) on a dataset using Python (and pandas in particular).
+Slicing.  pandas Series.
 Making repetitive code more *Dry*.
-List comprehension and dictionary comprehension.
-Using f-strings.
+Dictionary comprehension.

 ## Class 3